lordbender/go-socket-example/report.md

     1 root      20   0 19356  556  328 S  0.0  0.0   0:00.96 init
     2 root      20   0     0    0    0 S  0.0  0.0   0:00.00 kthreadd
     3 root      RT   0     0    0    0 S  0.0  0.0   0:02.64 migration/0

+# Conclusions

+## About GOLANG
+    Golang goes its own direction, choosing not to leverage the paradigms that most modern languages share.
+Java, JavaScript, C# and many others follow many common grammar strictures, making it easy for developers to go between them.
+Golang. chose not follow many of those strictures, and that makes getting used to it a little harder, but still achievable.
+In the end, while interesting, I'll stick with Java and Javascript for my projects, as they support SOLID, Functional, Aspect and Object oriented programming more fluidly and have all of the same features.

+## About Concurrency in GOLANG
+    Concurrent is where GOLANG really shines!
+With first class coroutine support, and a simple means of managing the deferment and parallelization of those routines by using channels and buffers, golang makes managing shared memory distributed programming as simple as it can be.
+From a grammar perspective, this is probably it's strongest feature.